Cerebral Palsy and Related Conditions

 About Cerebral Palsy

 Cerebral palsy (CP) affects muscle tone, movement, and motor skills.
 It is usually caused by a brain injury or brain malformation that occurs before or during a child's birth or early in their development.
-CP often causes spasticity -- muscle stiffness that’s sometimes accompanied by jerky movement -- and can affect a child’s arms, legs, neck, chest, abdomen, and/or face.
-Children with CP can have associated hearing issues, vision problems, seizures, learning difficulties, inattention, hyperactivity, and cognitive impairments.
+CP often causes spasticity -- muscle stiffness that’s sometimes accompanied by jerky movement -- that can affect a child’s arms, legs, neck, chest, abdomen, and/or face.
+Children with CP can have associated problems with hearing, vision, seizures, learning, attention, hyperactivity, and cognition.

 If Your Child Has or May Have CP